Leokinss/PythonAlumniumExample/README.md

 ## Setup

-I am using Google Gemini 2.0 Flash Lite on a free API key.
+I am using Google Gemini on a free API key.

 Cost per prompt is approximately ~1000 tokens.